HStewartGitHome/BlazorSchools/readme.md

 Updated: 02/18/2021

 Updated projects that use Performance object to return PerformanceRecord as new .Net 5 This is only currently for performance and only when returning Json.
 Angular and React did not have to change.

+Updated: 03/25/2021

+Updated with some WPF source changes and images related to performance changes because .Net 5 related to Entity Framework.
+In this document.

 Database services
 =================